• Level 2

 Contact Us

-Where Do You Deliver The Managing Challenging Behaviour Training?
+Where Do You Deliver The Managing Behaviour That Challenges Course?

 We can deliver this training at your premises, as long as it's within the UK.
 We also have our own venues in the Midlands if you don't have access to a training room.
 Also, we are able to deliver this training virtually using Zoom (Zoom sessions for this course will only be available for Theory only sessions)

-Who Is This Managing Challenging Behaviour Training For?
+Who Is This Managing Challenging Behaviour Course For?

 This training is for anyone working within the health and social care sector.